lzhoang2801/OpCore-Simplify/README.md

 2. **Running OpCore Simplify**:
    - On **Windows**, run `OpCore-Simplify.bat`.
    - On **macOS**, run `OpCore-Simplify.command`.
+On macOS 15 Sequoia and macOS 26 Tahoe these extra steps are required:
+1. When you double click the OpCore-Simplify, it'll throw a warning.
+Click on Done.
+2. Next, go to System Settings > Privacy & Security
+3. Next, scroll down
+4. Next click on Open Anyway
+5. then Open Anyway once again
+6. Then type your admin password and hit enter.
    - On **Linux**, run `OpCore-Simplify.py` with existing Python interpreter.

    ![OpCore Simplify Menu](https://i.imgur.com/vTr1V9D.png)

-3. **Selecting hardware report**:
+7. **Selecting hardware report**:
    - On Windows, there will be an option for `E. Export hardware report`.
 It's recommended to use this for the best results with your hardware configuration and BIOS at the time of building.
+This option is unavailable for macOS and Linux.
    - Alternatively, use [**Hardware Sniffer**](https://github.com/lzhoang2801/Hardware-Sniffer) to create a `Report.json` and ACPI dump for configuration manully.

    ![Selecting hardware report](https://i.imgur.com/MbRmIGJ.png)